Antithetic Noise in Diffusion Models cover image

 • Sharpening uncertainty quantification (e.g., up to 90% narrower confidence intervals) when estimating downstream statistics,

-Building on these gains, we extend the two-point pairing to a randomized quasi-Monte Carlo estimator, which further improves estimation accuracy.
+Building on these gains, we extend the antithetic pairing to a randomized quasi-Monte Carlo estimator, which further improves estimation accuracy.
 Our framework is training-free, model-agnostic, and adds no runtime overhead.

 BibTeX